guettli/future-focused-communication/README.md

 Try to focus on the future and try to find concrete goals to solve these little "not yet perfect" issues.

+# We are all addicted to news

+I am addicted to news, you are addicted to news, we are all addicted to news.

+Everybody loves different news, but somehow every human being is very curious.

+Where does it come from?
+Have a look at birds pecking for earthworms.
+How much time do they actually peck?

+The numbers just rough numbers from my subjective observations:

+* 50% of the time is spent looking to the left and right.
+Maybe there is a big aggressive cat?
+* 10% of the time is spent attacking other birds which want to peck in the same area.
+* 40% of the time is spent pecking.

+We are a bit smarter, but not much.

+We still fear that there could be something (like a big aggressive cat).
+"Am I safe here?" this question gets asked constantly in our brains.
+TODO add ressource

 # Related

 * [WOOP (Wish,Outcome, Obstacle, Plan)](https://woopmylife.org/en/home)